I am experiencing graphics issues in COMSOL Multiphysics, what can I do about it?

-Cross-platform (Mac and Linux) users and COMSOL Version 4.0 to 4.3b: From the main menu select Options>Preferences.
+Mac and Linux users: From the main menu select Options>Preferences.

-In the Preferences window select Graphics and Plot Windows (Version 4.4 and later) or Graphics (Versions 4.0 to 4.3b) and set the Rendering option to Software.
+In the Preferences window select Graphics and Plot Windows and set the Rendering option to Software.

 If OpenGL rendering does not work and you are not satisfied with the performance of the software rendering you can try and use the DirectX renderer.
 Switch renderer in the Graphics category in the Preference dialog box on the Options menu.
-You can also force COMSOL Multiphysics to use a certain renderer by using a parameter to the command used to start:
+You can also force COMSOL Multiphysics to use a certain renderer by using an option to the command used to start:

 comsol -3drend ogl (start with OpenGL rendering)

 Note that DirectX is only available on Windows.

 On a Windows machine, you can select which rendering you want to use from the COMSOL Launchers directory, which is available from the Start Menu:

 Please note that if you run COMSOL over Remote Desktop or an X-server, hardware (OpenGL) rendering usually does not work.
 In those instances, you may be required to run Software rendering.

 While COMSOL Multiphysics works fine with Software (and DirectX 9) rendering, it can get a bit choppy for complex geometries.
 And, in order to make use of all the improved graphics functionality in the later version of COMSOL Multiphysics, you would need to use OpenGL rendering.